top of page

 This isn’t your average herbal tea.

 The bark of this acacia contains psychoactive compounds that, when boiled for hours, create a hallucinogenic brew.
-For generations, this sacred Maasai bush medicine has played a central role in Maasai warrior rituals — not just to sharpen the mind, but to prepare the spirit for whatever lies ahead, whether it’s battle, ceremony, or a vision quest.
+For generations, this sacred Maasai bush medicine has played a central role in Maasai warrior rituals not just to sharpen the mind, but to prepare the spirit for whatever lies ahead, whether it’s battle, ceremony, or a vision quest.

 And the Maasai aren’t alone.

 Across the globe, indigenous cultures have long turned to mind-altering plants in sacred ceremonies.
 In the Amazon, shamans drink ayahuasca, a powerful brew made from Banisteriopsis caapi vine and chacruna leaves, to enter trance-like states and speak with ancestral spirits.
-In Central America, psilocybin mushrooms — known as the “flesh of the gods” — are used to heal trauma and access deeper wisdom.
+In Central America, psilocybin mushrooms known as the “flesh of the gods” that are used to heal trauma and access deeper wisdom.
 Native American tribes in North America have used peyote, a small cactus containing mescaline, in spiritual rituals dating back thousands of years.

 Though the plants are different, the goal is the same: unlock a higher state of consciousness, confront the unknown, and return with insight, healing, or strength.